Simplon-hdf/cda-p5-netstream-smoke-gentleman/README.md

     movieId UUID;
 BEGIN
     -- Récupérer l'ID du film
-    SELECT id INTO movieId
+    SELECT movie_id INTO movieId
     FROM movies
-    WHERE title = movieTitle;
+    WHERE title = movieTitle
+    AND release_date = movieReleaseDate
+    AND length = movieLength;

     -- Vérifier si le film existe
     IF movieId IS NULL THEN